ncsa/Delta_doc/docs/source/user_guide/accounts.rst

 Configuring Your Account
 ----------------------------

 Bash is the default shell.
-To change the default shell, submit a support request (:ref:`help`).
+To change the default shell, :ref:`submit a support request <help>`.

 Environment variables: ACCESS CUE, SLURM batch